Buddy Lazier

 Robert Buddy Lazier (born October 31, 1967) is an American auto racing driver, best known for winning the 1996 Indianapolis 500 and the 2000 Indy Racing League season championship.

-Lazier began his career in the 1980s by competing in such series as the IMSA GT Championship, the SCCA Canadian-American Challenge Cup and the American Indycar Series.
+Lazier began his racing career in the 1980s by competing in such series as the IMSA GT Championship, the SCCA Canadian-American Challenge Cup and the American Indycar Series.
 Lazier won the American Indycar Series championship in 1988.
 Lazier started his IndyCar career in 1989 by competing in the Indy Car World Series.
 During the season, Lazier failed to qualify for the Indianapolis 500.
 Lazier eventually qualified for the Indianapolis 500 in 1991.
-During his Champ Car career, Lazier often drove for teams that used older chassis and engines; his best finish in the Champ Car standings was a 19th-place finish in 1992.
+During his Champ Car career, Lazier often drove for teams that used older chassis and engines; his best finish in the Champ Car standings was a nineteenth place finish in 1992.

 Lazier began to compete in the newly formed Indy Racing League in 1996.
 Lazier won the Indianapolis 500 that season, and he became one of the most dominant drivers in the series for a period of time, winning eight races overall and the series championship in 2000.
 Lazier began to drive only at the Indianapolis 500 in 2007 and continued to enter the Indianapolis 500 through 2009.
 He did not return to the series until 2013 at the Indianapolis 500 when he competed for Lazier Partners Racing, a team started by his father Bob Lazier and various investors.
 Lazier and the team repeated their efforts in 2014, 2015, 2016 and, for the final time, in 2017.

 Career

-Lazier was born in Vail, Colorado.
+Lazier was originally a competitive skier, and for a time was part of the U.S. Olympic developmental program.

 Canadian-American Challenge Cup

 For 1986, Lazier competed in the SCCA Canadian-American Challenge Cup, driving the No. 43 car for the Texas American Racing Team, driving a Watson 82.
 Lazier made his début at the second race of the season at Summit Point Motorsports Park.
 Lazier failed to start the race and was credited with an 18th-place finish.
 Lazier also competed at St. Louis International Raceway; he started fifth and finished in twelfth place due to a chassis issue.
-Lazier finished in 26th place in the final standings with 4 points.
+Lazier finished in 26th place in the final standings with four points.
 In 1987, Lazier remained with the Texas American Racing Team, driving the No. 19 March 85C car.
 At the season-opening race at Willow Springs International Raceway, Lazier qualified on pole position, led 22 of 48 laps and won the race.
-Lazier also qualified on pole position at Wisconsin State Fairgrounds Park Speedway, led for 25 laps but ultimately finished in 9th place.
+Lazier also qualified on pole position at Wisconsin State Fairgrounds Park Speedway, led for 25 laps but ultimately finished in ninth place.
 Lazier finished in third place at Pueblo Motorsports Park and fourth place at the season-ending race at Phoenix International Raceway.
-Lazier finished in 4th place in the final championship standings with 62 points.
+Lazier finished in fourth place in the final championship standings with 62 points.